updated July 1, 2019

 Welcome to the History Department at Vanderbilt University.
-With forty-three full time faculty, the department is one of the largest in the College of Arts & Science.
-Fifteen of our members hold endowed chairs, nine have won prestigious teaching awards, and three are directors of affiliated programs.
+With forty full time faculty, the department is one of the largest in the College of Arts & Science.
+Twenty of our members hold endowed chairs, seven have won prestigious teaching awards, and two are directors of affiliated programs.
 Our faculty are dedicated teachers, specializing in the histories of the United States, Europe, Latin America, the Atlantic World, East Asia, Africa, and the Middle East.
 Our faculty are also specialists in a wide range of topical areas, including medicine and science, gender and race, slavery, law, economic history, and religion.

 We hope you enjoy your visit to our Web site and find the answers you are looking for.
 Please feel free to contact us with any questions.